Peđa Grbin: Early career

-Grbin joined SDP in 1998, and soon after that entered SDP Youth Forum where he was secretary general from 2001 to 2002.
+Grbin joined the Social Democratic Party (SDP) in 1998, and soon after that entered SDP Youth Forum where he was secretary general from 2001 to 2002.
 After graduating from law school he returned to Pula where he served first as a member of the municipal executive council from 2005 to 2009 and then as a city councilor from 2009 to 2013.
-Grbin was elected to the head committee of SDP in 2004 and has been a member of that party governing body until 2016 when he was elected to the party presidency.
-In July 2018, he and three other members of the SDP presidency were suspended from their positions because of their criticism of the way party president Davor Bernardić led SDP.
+Grbin was elected to the head committee of the SDP in 2004 and has been a member of that party governing body until 2016 when he was elected to the party presidency.
+In July 2018, he and three other members of the SDP presidency were suspended from their positions because of their criticism of the way party president Davor Bernardić led the SDP.
 Their suspensions were partially lifted in October 2019.

 Parliamentary career

 In 2011 parliamentary election, Grbin was elected in the Croatian Parliament for the first time.
 After Josip Leko was elected to the position of Speaker of Croatian Parliament, Grbin was elected to the position of Chairman of the Committee on the Constitution, Standing Orders and Political System of the Croatian Parliament, where he served until the end of 2015.
 During his tenure as a committee chairman, Grbin was responsible for the preparation and adoption of the Act on the Co-Operation of the Croatian Parliament and the Government of the Republic of Croatian in European Affairs, new Standing Orders of the Croatian Parliament and 2015 amendments to Act on Election of Representatives to the Croatian Parliament.

 Grbin was reelected to Croatian Parliament in 2015 parliamentary election and again in 2016 parliamentary election, where he served as a Deputy Chairman of the Committee on the Constitution, Standing Orders and Political System of the Croatian Parliament.

-On 3 October 2020, Grbin was elected president of the Social Democratic Party (SDP).
+On 3 October 2020, Grbin was elected president of the SDP.
+He was Leader of the Opposition from October 2020 until July 2022, when he was replaced by Davorko Vidović, the leader of the Social Democrats.

+Personal life

+At a height of 210 centimeters, Grbin is the tallest politician in the world.
+He is married to Altana Hodžić Grbin with whom he has a son.